antononcube/Raku-LLM-Functions/docs/Workflows-with-LLM-functions.md

 [Comma's REPL](https://commaide.com/features) and
 [Emacs Raku Mode](https://github.com/Raku/raku-mode).

-"Just" using scripts is an option, but since LLM has certain time lag and usage expenses, it is not a good one.
+"Just" using scripts is an option, but since LLM queries have certain time lag and usage expenses, it is not a good one:
+- We cannot see the intermediate results and adjust accordingly
+- Multiple (slow) executions would be needed to get desired results

-**Remark:** The very first version of this article was made "Text::CodeProcessing" via weaving.
+**Remark:** The very first version of this article was made "Text::CodeProcessing" via Markdown execution (or weaving.)
 Then Comma's REPL was used, for extending and refining the examples.
-"Jupyter::Kernel" was also used for a few of sections.
+"Jupyter::Kernel" was also used for a few of the sections.

 ### Article structure